 John Templeton once said that the four most dangerous words in investing are “it’s different this time”.
 But I have to disagree with this statement to some degree because I think each economic cycle is, to SOME degree, its own cycle and has elements that are always different from past cycles.
 And one common refrain today is how we might be experiencing something like the 70’s in the not too distant future (see here for instance).
 It’s an intriguing idea given the economic malaise and the stagnant economy.
 Today’s environment sort of gives the feeling that we might be on the verge of a real stagflation where growth is moderate and inflation is high.
 But I really don’t think that’s the case.
 And there are five main reasons why.

 First, the labor class has far less negotiating power than it did 40 years ago.
-Regulations, union weakness, innovative efficiencies, cheap labor alternatives and the growing power of corporate America have all put the capitalist class in the driver seat.
+Regulations, union weakness, innovative efficiencies, cheap labor alternatives, inequality and the growing power of corporate America have all put the capitalist class in the driver seat.
 And that means wages are likely to remain low.
 I keep hearing stories about how wage growth is on the verge of an upside explosion, but in an economy where there is so much slack, so much cheap labor, so much demand for labor and so little labor class negotiating power I just don’t see how the pieces add up to substantial wage growth there.

 Third, the 1970’s were a period of tremendous credit expansion.
 Many people don’t realize it, but the 1970’s were a period of decent economic growth and robust credit expansion.
 In fact, it was a period of sustained double digit credit growth in household debt.
 Today’s environment is nothing like this.
 After the credit bust lending standards are tighter and demand for debt is far lower.
 This period looks nothing like the 1970’s with regard to demand for loans.